rudeboybert/MATH241/Lec31 GitHub/GitHub.md

 * I use(d) it to sync files between my home and work computers so that I wouldn't have to carry a computer around.
 * I use it to promo work.
 For example, earlier in April I got contacted by a prof at McAllester who said he liked my work and asked me to submit a proposal to receive a NSF summer grant.
 * [This class](https://github.com/rudeboybert/MATH241).
-I don't post files on Moodle, but rather links to GitHub files, so if something changes, I don't need to use Moodle's awful interface to reupload files.
+I don't post files on Moodle, but rather links to GitHub files, so if something changes, I don't need to use Moodle's awful interface to update files.